 Mindfulness is a well-known therapeutic method that encourages you to focus on the present moment, in a non-judgemental way, whilst accepting and processing any negative thoughts without becoming overwhelmed by them, attaching meaning to them, or trying to stop or change them.

-In the context of OCD, people with this condition often don’t live in the present, and instead constantly focus on ‘what if's?’.
+In the context of OCD, people with this condition often don’t live in the present, and instead constantly focus on ‘what ifs?’.
 For example, you may struggle with an obsessive thought that makes you believe that you’re going to harm another person, causing you to constantly question “what if I hurt someone?”
-OCD also causes individuals to be incredibly judgemental about themselves.
+OCD also causes people to be incredibly judgemental about themselves.
 Again, in the harm obsession example, having these thoughts may cause a sufferer to judge themselves as being a horrible and dangerous person.
-However, if an individual without OCD had this thought, they would probably wonder “where did that come from?”, before letting the thought pass them by.
+However, if a person without OCD had this thought, they would probably wonder “where did that come from?”, before letting the thought pass them by.
 This is what mindfulness seeks to achieve; it teaches people to simply acknowledge their intrusive and obsessive thoughts in the present, before letting them go without dwelling on them, or making assumptions about their meaning.

-There is emerging evidence that mindfulness is effective in the treatment of OCD, and can also be complemented by relaxation techniques such as yoga, meditation and breathing exercises.
+There's emerging evidence that mindfulness is effective in the treatment of OCD, and can also be complemented by relaxation techniques such as yoga, meditation and breathing exercises.

 Seek help for your OCD

 OCD can be difficult to cope with, which is why it’s so important to seek the expert OCD support that you need.
-Our specialist OCD psychiatrists and therapists at Priory will be able to help you every step of the way towards overcoming your obsessions and compulsions, and resuming the healthy, happy and fulfilling life that you deserve.
+Our specialist OCD psychiatrists and therapists at Priory will be able to help you every step of the way towards overcoming your obsessions and compulsions, and resuming the healthy, happy and fulfilling life you deserve.

 Contact us for help, referrals or more information